jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.11 DInfPointer

-Calculates a D-infinity flow pointer (flow direction) raster from an input DEM..
+Calculates a D-infinity flow pointer (flow direction) raster from an input DEM.

 *Parameters*: